Suite 1300

 Clinical Narrative Preparation

-Written narrative preparation for retreatment, apicoectomy, and complex endodontic cases where payer requires written clinical justification for coverage.
+Written narrative preparation for retreatment, apicoectomy, and complex endodontic cases where payer requires written clinical justification for coverage approval validation.

-Nitrous oxide (D9230) and IV sedation billing coordination for endodontic procedures performed under sedation.
+Nitrous oxide (D9230) and IV sedation billing coordination for endodontic procedures performed under sedation in outpatient settings with documentation support requirements.

 Denial Management and Appeals